-Coach Walker enters his third season as the head coach for men’s volleyball at Sacred Heart University.
-In addition to his duties for the Pioneers, he also serves USA Volleyball as the head coach of the USA Men’s National Sitting Volleyball Program and is active with the indoor national team programs and high-performance pipeline as well.
+Coach Walker enters his first season as an assistant coach at the University of Southern California.
+In addition to his coaching duties for the Trojans, he also serves USA Volleyball as the head coach of the USA Men’s National Sitting Volleyball Program and as a consultant coach to the men's indoor national team.

 The 2017 campaign elevated the Pioneer Men’s Volleyball team to new heights with becoming a nationally competitive program.
 The team was preseason picked to finish 7th and finished the 2017 campaign ranked third in the EIVA standings, losing in the EIVA semi-finals to Saint Francis University.
 This was the first season that the Pioneers had upset nationally ranked Penn State University, taking both regular season meetings between the teams.
 Penn state had not lost twice to a league foe in the regular season since 1984.
 The Pioneers had received their second AVCA Player of the Week honor with Michael Comens as well as posting the schools first volleyball AVCA All-American, Joshua Ayzenberg.
 The 2017 season was one of the largest program turnarounds in the country in men’s volleyball.